Thabet-Chaaouri/Instruction-Tuning/README.md

 - [Deploying LLama2 on Sagemaker](https://www.philschmid.de/sagemaker-llama-llm)

 -Falcon:

+Falcon is a new family of state-of-the-art language models created by the Technology Innovation Institute, it comes in 3 versions : Falcon-40B, its little brother Falcon-7B and Falcon-180B introduced later.
+TII has also made available instruct versions of the models, Falcon-7B-Instruct, Falcon-40B-Instruct and Falcon-180B-chat.

+Falcon-7B and Falcon-40B have been trained on 1.5 trillion and 1 trillion tokens respectively. one particularity, is their training data, predominantly based (>80%) on RefinedWeb (data based on CommonCrawl but with better quality, leveraging large-scale deduplication and strict filtering to match the quality of other corpora.).
+Another interesting feature of the Falcon models is their use of multiquery attention.
+The vanilla multihead attention scheme has one query, key, and value per head; multiquery instead shares one key and value across all heads.

+The models were trained and evaluated using the bfloat16, so it is better to use the same datatype.
+This requires a recent version of CUDA and works best on modern cards.

+For inference, you need to allow remote code execution. you would prefer bfloat 16 and for the specificity of 40B model, you can load the model in 8-bit to run in about about 45 GB of RAM (but will use torch.float16 instead of torch.bfloat16) or load it in 4bit which would take 27GB of GPU.

 - [Finetune Falcon with QLora](https://www.philschmid.de/sagemaker-falcon-qlora)
   I tried to follow this blog and instruct-tune (Multi task instructions using the Dolly15K dataset) a pretrained Falcon-7B model on T4 GPU free colab, although in the blog we finetune the 40B model on SagemMaker.